rexroni/rexroni_talon/README.md

   1. Enable a couple of plugins, like `pyls` and `clangd`, via the `LSP: Enable Langauge Server Globally` command in the Command Pallette.

-  1. Visit your `Preferences: LSP Settings`.
+  1. If you did not do the PATH hack, you can configure vim-lsc to invoke `wrap-langserv` directly from your `Preferences: LSP Settings`.

-  1. In the user settings, set the `clients` for each client to have a new `command` setting that wraps each language server with `wrap-langserv`:

      ```json
      {